marthag0311/Projects/Data Science-ML-DL Projects/Credit Risk Prediction/README.md

-The Jupyter Notebook file, Loan Deault, is too big to be diplayed.
+The Jupyter Notebook file, Loan Deault Notebook, is too big to be diplayed.
 I would suggest you download it and open it in Visual Studio Code (VSC).

 # LendingClub Credit Risk Prediction